 Research by the Association of Certified Fraud Examiners (ACFE) contained in the 2017 Report to The Nations (RTTN) states that an average organisation loses about 5% of her annual revenue to fraud.
 That is a lot of money.
 Every organisation is losing money to fraud: the question is how much?
 The challenge with fraud is that few organizations have mechanisms or systems to detect and ascertain the actual extent of the loss.
 By far, asset misappropriation tops the pack.

 A couple of years back, Crane Bank Limited was a phenomenal affiliate of the Ugandan economy.
 It was clearly a model bank.
 Had established branches countrywide and instilled a brand almost every citizen knew about.
 However, a few years later, the European Investment Bank (EIB) saved it by refueling with money in 2014 and the Bank consequently published record results in 2015.

 And so the Bank of Uganda Governor came out to clarify that fraud by its nature is hidden.
 And no supervisory mechanisms can uncover some frauds as was the case with Crane Bank.
-And that exactly, is the accounting crime and fraud challenge: it is not easy to detect.
-The revelations by the Governor are an eye opener.
+And what exactly is the accounting crime and fraud challenge: it is not easy to detect.
+The revelations by the Governor are an eye-opener.
 Could other banks be losing money under our nose?

 The only way to overcome fraud challenges is awareness and integrity.
 May you think more about your conscience and not self-aggrandizement?
 There is no price for peace of mind.